It all started...

 While previous auto purchases had involved hours of craigslist searching and drives to other states, Spud popped up for sale literally 30 seconds from my work.
 Knowing fate must be at play, we snatched him up knowing he'd be the best addition to our family.
 He's an '86 Vanagon Westfalia and has never left us stranded.
 To hopefully continue that streak, over the last year we've rebuilt the entire front end, brakes, axles, fuel system, auxiliary electrics, and replaced the tired original engine with one from a newer Subaru.
 To improve livability, we've upgraded to a modern fridge/freezer (ice cream!) and added a thermostatically controlled gas-fueled heater that keeps us toasty all night in colder temps.
 A 100w solar panel keeps us running in the boonies without toasting the batteries.

-Chip is our on-board comedian and handy Westy mechanic.
+Chip is our on-board chef and handy Westy mechanic.
 He grew up in Sandusky, Ohio working on old VW bugs and once the twins arrived, we opted for a vehicle that could take us all on adventures.
 Chip is the van cook, the D-jay for all our family dance parties, and he's a sucker for helping someone in need.
 He wears his heart on his sleeve (and his mood too!) and has definitely passed along his laid back "go with the flow" gene on to our boys.

 Actual job: Family doc